docker/docs/datacenter/ucp/2.1/guides/admin/manage-users/create-and-manage-users.md

 ---

-When using the UCP built-in authentication, you need to create users and assign them with a default permission level so that they can access the cluster.
+When using the UCP built-in authentication, you need to create users and assign them a default permission level so that they can access the cluster.

 To create a new user, go to the **UCP web UI**, and navigate to the